Please note: a valid prescription is required for all prescription medication.

 Missed Dose and Timing

-Tablets: If a dose is missed, take it when remembered unless it is close to the next dose.
-Skip the missed dose if necessary and resume the usual schedule.
+If a tablet dose is missed, take it when remembered unless it is close to the next dose.
+Skip the missed dose if timing is near the next scheduled dose.
 Do not double up.
+For topical use, apply when remembered and then continue the normal schedule.
+Consistent daily use improves outcomes.

 Storage and Travel Basics